twitchyliquid64/debdep/README.md

  * Support for source packages.
  * Support for multi-arch.
  * Verify the integrity of the remote repository.
+ * Support for downloading packages.
- * Support specifying which packages are already installed.
+ * Support for extracting packages into the system.
+ * Implement fake-installs to /var/lib/dpkg/status for bootstrapping purposes.